femon07/RubicSolver/README.en.md

 # RubicSolver

 This web application lets you manipulate a 3×3×3 Rubik's cube using Three.js and React.
 You can try the [demo here](https://femon07.github.io/RubicSolver/).
+The background color automatically switches to dark mode based on the browser setting.

 The implementation resides in the `rubicsolver-app` directory.
 Run the following commands to start the development server.
 The recommended Node.js version is **20 or higher**.